Skip to Content

 WHY LOOK FOR AUSTRALIAN LAMB?

 • Australian lamb is raised on natural pastures which produces a mild and flavorful lamb.
+It’s tender, lean, and healthy.
+It’s so easy and versatile to use.

 • It’s readily available in the United States.
-Australian lamb is actually the #1 source of lamb in the US and you may have already seen it in your local supermarket.
+Australian lamb is actually the #1 source of lamb in the US.
+Go to their website to see who carries it in your area and pick up some more amazing lamb recipes.

 Top-down view of a baked bun filled with ground lamb and cheese.
 A plate of more meat buns sit in the background.
 The title appears for Pinterest - Hostess At Heart.